tf2pickup-pl/docs.tf2pickup.pl/docs/docker-setup.md

 Ice.MessageSizeMax=65536
 ```

+## `docker-compose up -d`

+In order to create and start all containers needed for letting site working, you just have to enter the `tf2pickup.fi` folder with all files prepared for a launch and execute `docker-compose up -d`.
+Each time you would like to stop the application stack, you are supposed to execute command `docker-compose stop` and `docker-compose start -d` when you start the stack.
+Containers have a `restart always` policy meaning the containers will always restart on fail, so it will also always start on a system boot as long as `docker.service` service is also starting on system boot.

 ## Using Mumble outside Docker stack

-When doing it, you may end up with non starting Mumble server, since it won't have needed permissions and files ownership for the `mumble-server` service user to let it read the certificate contents.
+When doing it, you may end up with Mumble server service crashing, since it won't have needed permissions and files ownership for the `mumble-server` service user to let it read the certificate contents.
 We suggest you to use this in order to change them.
 You can save it as `mumble-certs.sh`, give it execution rights, run it manually and then leave it in crontab in the same way like you renew the certificates through `certbot`, so every time you get a certificate, the Mumble server will refresh the file permissions/ownership and refresh the Mumble server without restarting it.

 - `mumble-certs.sh`: